Fortune favours the bold

-"Fortune favours the bold" or "fortune favours the brave" are among the English translations of the Latin proverb "audentes Fortuna iuvat" and its variations.
+"Fortune favours the bold", or "Fortune favours the brave", is among the English translations of the Latin proverb "audentes Fortuna iuvat", or "fortes Fortuna iuvat", and its variations.
 The phrase has been widely used as a slogan in the Western world to emphasize the rewards of courage and bravery, particularly within military organizations, and it is also used up to the present day on the coats of arms of numerous families and clans.
 It has historically served as a popular motto for universities, along with other academic institutions and recreational associations.

 Background

 Fortune favours the bold is the translation of a Latin proverb, which exists in several forms with slightly different wording but effectively identical meaning, such as: